The best sales to shop today: Toms, Roomba, Samsung and more - CNN Underscored

 - Keep food fresh for longer with this one-day deal on a Geryon Vacuum Sealer from Amazon.

-- A pair of ultra comfy women’s pajamas is under $30 for one day only at Amazon.
+- A pair of ultra-comfy women’s pajamas is under $30 for one day only at Amazon.

 - Relieve some of the tension in your body with a one-day deal on Reathlete massaging devices at Amazon.